nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 ```

 This prevents the instantiation of new functions and unnecessary re-renders.
 However, when we re-run the app, we notice that we've introduced a bug.
-If we increment
+If we
-`detla` to 2, and then try to increment the counter, its value increases by 1, not by 2:
+increment `detla` to 2, and then try to increment the counter, its value increases
+by 1, not by 2:

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-dependencies.png" alt="Without dependencies" >
   <figcaption>
     No new functions are created regardless of delta's state changes.
 During the
     initial rendering, `useCallback` created a single cached version of the
-    "increment" function, which encapsulate the detla state value,
+    "increment" function, which encapsulate the detla state value
     and reused it on every re-render.
   </figcaption>
 </figure>